Mec-iS/staticwebpage/posts/004_beyond_cosine_similarity.md

 The script defines NDCG@k by first treating one ranking as a reference and assigning graded relevance to its top‑k as \(k-i\) for rank \(i\), then calling `sklearn`’s `ndcg_score` over the predicted ranking after normalizing prediction scores.

-Average `NDCG@10` is computed by evaluating each query’s `NDCG@10` and then taking the mean across queries, reported for "Hybrid vs Cosine" and "Taumode vs Cosine" comparisons.
+Average `NDCG@10` is computed by evaluating each query’s `NDCG@10` and then taking the mean across queries, reported for "Hybrid vs Cosine" and "taumode vs Cosine" comparisons.

 - Reference order is cosine; predicted lists are hybrid (τ=0.8) and taumode (τ=0.62), which isolates the spectral contribution while keeping identical candidate pools.
 - Normalisation of predicted scores before NDCG prevents scale artifacts from inflating gains, preserving rank‑quality interpretation at cut‑off \(k=10\).